MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/HowTos/Troubleshooting.md

 You must have Virtual Reality Supported checked, and the Windows Mixed Reality in Virtual Reality SDKs.

 If using Unity's AR Subsystems / XR SDK, then check that you've followed all the steps [here](XRSDK.md).
-Likely culprits are missing one of the required packages, or if using MRTK, that the appropriate profile has not been setup on the MixedRealityToolkit object.
+Likely culprits are missing one of the required packages, or if using MRTK, that the appropriate profile hasn't been setup on the MixedRealityToolkit object.

-### When building for ARM on HoloLens2, app stops at startup.
+### When the app is built for ARM on HoloLens2, app stops at startup.
 ARM64 works fine

 [Known issue](https://issuetracker.unity3d.com/issues/enabling-graphics-jobs-in-2019-dot-3-x-results-in-a-crash-or-nothing-rendering-on-hololens-2).